gldog/anonymize_jira_users/README.md

 - `inactive-users`: Retrieves a list of inactive, not yet anonymized users.
 These users are candidates for anonymization.
 - `validate`: Validates user anonymization process.
 No anonymization is done.
 - `anonymize`: Anonymizes users.
-- `misc`:                Bundle diverse functions.
-Currently `-g` to generate a template-config-file is the only function.
+- `write-config-template`: Write a configuration-template.

 The above commands have different parameter-lists.